yanisz07/TimelessJourneys/Individual reports/Maurice_Constantin_Matar_README.md

 Week 6 Summary:
 This week, I continued working on the developpement of items.
 Moreover, I was able to make appear an icon in the inventory.

+Week 7 Summary:
+This week, I continued the devloppment of new items with some of my teammates and introced them to the game (I worked for example on the health potion).
+Using the fact that items can now be in the inventory and in chests, I also worked on making some items usable once selected in the inventory.
+I also worked on some other minor adustments to other elements of the game.